-Favours: If you want to go down the traditional route of favours then again, this is a great season for finding things that your guests will love.
-How about taking a stab at homemade cranberry sauce or hot chocolate bundles.
+If you want to go down the traditional route of favours then again, this is a great season for finding things that your guests will love.
+How about having a go at homemade cranberry sauce or hot chocolate bundles.
 Maybe you could go for tree decorations, candy canes, candles or crackers.
 Holly made her very own sloe gin.
 Fancy.

 Your options are endless when it comes to winter wedding fashion.
 And winter bridal accessories are our favourites.
 Some excellent ways to cosy up your look are:

-Cover Ups: Interestingly what you decide to put over your wedding outfit can sometimes make the outfit.
-Check out this Pinterest board dedicated to bridal cover ups for tonnes of inspiration for the ultimate accessory.
-And one of our most loved Instagram pictures was of this unbelievable bridal coat.
+Interestingly what you decide to put over your wedding outfit can sometimes make the outfit.
+Check out this Pinterest board dedicated to bridal cover-ups for tonnes of inspiration for the ultimate accessory.
+And one of our most-loved Instagram pictures was of this unbelievable bridal coat.
 We're seriously hoping that bridal coats become a thing, because...
 Wow.

-Consider your fabrics: We're talking predominantly about velvet.
-If there's one time you can rock and all out velvet suit or a velvet cover-up, it's for a winter wedding.
+We're talking predominantly about velvet.
+If there's one time you can rock an all-out velvet suit or a velvet cover-up, it's for a winter wedding.
 It adds warmth and character to any wedding.
 Also, wedding dress layers are your friend.
 But don't get too worried about your dress being warm for winter, you'll mostly be nice and cosy inside so you can still rock that backless dress if you wish.

 A darker lip, vampy nails, a smokey eye.
 All things that work so well during this season should you feel bold enough to take any of them on.